M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/HelloWorld/index.md

 ![A message showing that the shell frame is available for use](message.png)

-<p class="note">If the message is not shown, ensure you log out from the vault and log in again to see the changes.</p>
+If the message is not shown, ensure you log out from the vault and log in again to see the changes.
+{:.note}

 ## Deploying the application